MODEL PORTFOLIO

 CreditSight View Comment

 SMFG’s banking business had performed well, while its non-bank subsidiaries had underperformed over FY21-22.
 The group had a better 2H vs a poor 1H23, with improved trading and fee revenues, partially offset by higher credit costs at the non-bank businesses.
-The group became acquisitive from 2021, taking a 49% stake in a leading Vietnamese NBFI and 15% of its parent (VP Bank), 20% of RCBC of the Philippines, 74.9% of NBFI Fullerton India (now 100%), 4.5% in US IB Jefferies (increasing to 15%), and 20% of India’s Yes Bank for the next stage of growth.
+The group became acquisitive from 2021, taking a 49% stake in a leading Vietnamese NBFI and 15% of its parent (VP Bank), 20% of RCBC of the Philippines, 74.9% of NBFI Fullerton India (now 100%), 4.5% in US IB Jefferies (increasing to 15%), and 24% of India’s Yes Bank for the next stage of growth.
 Its high CET1 ratio has been whittled down by acquisitions.
-FY24 results were boosted by share sales and structured investment trusts.
+FY24 results were boosted by share sales and structured investment trusts, 1H25 showed a large jump on base effects.
 Govt. support is assured.
-We see 20 bp of upside from current levels.
+We like its PerpNC10 AT1s for duration.

 see more issuers DOWNLOAD PDF